Sample Monthly Activity Calendar for Seniors

 Baking Club: Rum Cake

-Encourage residents to bake a rum cake to sample on this National Rum Day.
+Encourage residents to bake a rum cake for passersby to sample on this National Rum Day.

 - Novel Animal Farm by George Orwell was published (1945)